 In the current implementation, we have applied a rather generic ED algorithm that does not distinguish between different types of erroneous words.
 At the same time, we have noted that errors in content words are more diverse and less systematic than those in function words, and distinguishing between different types of adjectives or verbs might prove to be helpful for ED.
-For example, Rozovskaya et al. (2014) have applied a linguistically-motivated approach to grammatical verb error correction that makes use of the notion of verb finiteness to identify triggers and types of mistakes.
+For example, Rozovskaya et al. (2014) have applied a linguisticallymotivated approach to grammatical verb error correction that makes use of the notion of verb finiteness to identify triggers and types of mistakes.
 Boleda et al. (2012) and Vecchi (2013) have looked into different types of adjectival modification, distinguishing between intersective use of colour terms such as white dress, subsective use of colour terms such as white wine, and intensional use of adjectives such as former wife.
-Vecchi (2013) shows that semantic treatment for these different types of adjectival modification needs to be different types of errors, and on the other, they can contribute differently to the semantic representations of the ANs and VOs.
+Vecchi (2013) shows that semantic treatment for these different types of adjectival modification needs to be differentiated.
+On the one hand, the different types of adjectives and verbs can trigger different types of errors, and on the other, they can contribute differently to the semantic representations of the ANs and VOs.
 Future research can further investigate ways to use information about different types of adjectives and verbs in ED.